theophoric/near-auth-as/README.md

 ## next steps

+- add "whitelist" account option using blank account id
+  - the corresponding public key would be `ACCKEYXXXXXXX....XXXXXX`
 - graph rendering of account inheritance, access keys, and account keys
   - visual representation of access graph
   - for subsets of accounts that use auth,